11 Great Oral Storytelling Games for Adults

 I haven’t played this game yet.

 My first impression?
-A cool title for a cool little game.
+It’s a fantastic title for an excellent little game.
 Easy to take with you.
 Easy to learn.
 Great fun!

 This game has everything for a good time of hilarious stories.
-Provided you can get people with at least a mild sense of humor together.
+Provided you can get people together with at least a mild sense of humor.

-Every round starts with an absurd funny situation, a problem the players need to solve.
+Every round starts with an absurd, funny situation, a problem the players must solve.
 Players need to come up with a solution using their resource cards.

 Spark: The Magic of Storytelling